Jan. 6 takeaways: Final revelations from investigation

 “Don’t tell me everything because it’s too overwhelming,” Bobb quotes Graham as saying.
 “Just give me five dead voters; give me, you know, an example of illegals voting.
 Just give me a very small snapshot that I can take and champion.”

 He did nothing with the information he was given, Bobb said.
 Graham voted on Jan.
-6 to certify President Joe Biden’s win.
+6 to certify Biden’s presidential election win.

 NATIONAL GUARD FRUSTRATION